Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

     + If is in Or Mode, when other variable expressions are met or the trigger is triggered, the condition of the Transition is true.
 ### Expression Transition

-​		Transition which is this type has highest flexibility and can cope with almost all situations.
+​		Transition which is this type has ~~highest~~ higher flexibility and can cope with almost all situations.
 On the other hand, it may consume more performance than variable Transition, although it's very small on macroscopic scale.

 ![](DOCUMENT.assets/expression.png)